router5/router5.github.io/_guides/async-data.md

 ]
 ```

-You need to create your store and router, and pass your store to your router instance (with `.inject()`):
+You need to create your store and router, and pass your store to your router instance (with `.setDependency()`):

 ```javascript
 router.setDependency('store', store);